cawa-93/vite-electron-builder/README.md

   - Is dev tools closed?

-### Continuous deployment
+### Continuous delivery
-- An automatic update from GitHub releases is supported.
-- Each time you push changes to the main branch, a workflow starts, which creates a new github release.
+- Each time you push changes to the `main` branch, [`release`](.github/workflows/release.yml) workflow starts, which creates release draft.
-  - The version number is automatically set based on the current date in the format "yy.mm.dd".
+  - The version is automatically set based on the current date in the format "yy.mm.dd".
-  - Notes are automatically generated and added to the new release.
+  - Notes are automatically generated and added to the release draft.
+  - Code signing supported.
+See [`compile` job in `release` workflow](.github/workflows/release.yml).
+- **Auto-update is supported**.
+After the release will be published, all client applications will download the new version and install updates silently.

 ## Status — WIP